MPAS-Dev/compass/docs/developers_guide/organization.rst

 Step attributes
 ^^^^^^^^^^^^^^^

-As was teh case for test cases, the base class :py:class:`compass.Step` has a large number of attributes that are useful at different stages (init, setup and run) of the step.
+As was the case for test cases, the base class :py:class:`compass.Step` has a large number of attributes that are useful at different stages (init, setup and run) of the step.